-While it’s a complicated issue, your hearing gets worse as you get older and the hair cell receptors in your ears responsible for transmitting the sound also age.
-However, how much hearing you lose is impacted by outside factors.
+While it’s a complicated issue, your hearing generally worsens as you get older and the hair cell receptors in your ears that are responsible for transmitting the sound also age.
+However, the amount of hearing you lose is impacted by outside factors.

 Presbycusis can also be complicated by your health; risk factors like diabetes, high blood pressure, and smoking can put you in increased danger of losing your hearing.
 Even some medicines, like Ototoxic medication, can damage your ears and hearing.
-If you went to lots of rock concerts in your youth, that adds to your hearing loss risks as hereditary factors are exasperated by noise-induced hearing loss that damages the hair cell receptors in your ear.
+If you went to a lot of rock concerts in your youth, your risk of hearing loss may be higher, as hereditary factors are exasperated by noise-induced hearing loss that damages the hair cell receptors in your ear.

 The tricky thing about this condition is that it’s a very gradual type of hearing loss.
 You might not be able to notice a big change at first.
 Too many people sort of notice a change in their hearing, but assume they can “make due for now.”
 Not only does that ignore the problem, but they’re also in danger of their presbycusis getting worse.

 Ask yourself, are you having trouble hearing higher pitched sounds, like your grandkids’ voices, your phone ringtone, or your microwave’s timer?
 Do you feel confused and overwhelmed trying to hear conversations in busy restaurants?
 If so, then you should get your hearing checked.